Signs That You Will Be Denied for Disability SSDI

 You’re Improving

 It’s very important to stick to a treatment plan when seeking SSDI.
 Naturally, following your doctor’s orders is key to your health.
 On top of that, the SSA wants to know you’re attempting to get better.
-They don’t want to provide benefits to someone who is “gaming the system” by remaining disabled and does not have to be.
+They don’t want to provide disability benefits to someone who is “gaming the system” by remaining disabled and does not have to be.

-If you continue treatment, your condition might improve.
+If you continue treatment, your medical condition might improve.
 SSDI is typically only available to people whose conditions will last for at least 12 months or result in their death.
 You may no longer qualify for SSDI if your condition is improving.

 You’ve Had a Previous Denial

-Signs That You Will Be Denied for Disability SSDIAgain, you can appeal the SSA’s decision to deny your initial application.
+Signs That You Will Be Denied for Disability SSDIAgain, you can appeal the SSA’s decision to deny your initial application process.
 It’s very important to understand why the SSI issues a denial when appealing the decision.
 If you file a new claim without new evidence, odds are the SSA will issue a denial again.

 Keep in mind that the SSA is often backlogged, and a long delay does not necessarily mean an impending denial.
 The SSA often takes six to eight months (or more) to process a claim.